Axedassis/42SP_Pipex/notions.md

 ```
 fork do not recive any parms.

-the return value made by fork in the parent processes and in the child processes
+the return value made by fork in the parent processes and in the child processes is different
-is different

-[parent_process] -> the retur value is a PID of the [child_processes]
+[parent_process] -> the return value is a PID of the [child_processes]
 [child_process] -> return 0 with this the code know the processes is running
 or **-1** if had an error, and the value is set in [errno]